neoncitylights/libneoncl/README.md

 ## Platform support

-At the moment, libneoncl aims to support C11 at a minimum.
+libneoncl aims to support C11 at a minimum, and uses the latest stable version of CMake for the build system.
+It is tested against the latest stable version of Clang, GCC, and MSVC.
+At the time of writing, this includes Clang 17, GCC 13, and MSVC 19.

 This library automatically compiles against the following in CI:

 - [ ] `x86_64-apple-darwin`: 64-bit x86 architecture for Apple (Darwin) systems
 - [x] `x86_64-pc-windows-msvc`: 64-bit x86 architecture for Windows with MSVC toolchain
 - [x] `x86_64-pc-linux-gnu`: 64-bit x86 architecture for Linux with GNU toolchain
 - [x] `aarch64-linux-gnu`: 64-bit ARM architecture for Linux with GNU toolchain

-It is tested against the latest stable CMake version, and the latest stable version of Clang, GCC, and MSVC.
-At the time of writing, this includes Clang 17, GCC 13, and MSVC 19.

 ## License